 Buying any property is a major purchase, and you need to calculate all the factors before making a final decision.
 Buying property can be a worthwhile investment, but it can also incur a lot of additional financial costs.
 In a booming property market with high demand, property investment can be worth it.

 When the market is slow, you might need to calculate running and holding costs for the periods when you don’t have any tenants.

 Most investors have found that real estate investment in Toronto is relatively profitable, with high demand and an increasing population.

 The Toronto property market is currently considered a buyer market, with lower interest rates and booming real estate prices.

 Is Toronto Real Estate Going to Crash?

-The bottom line is, purchasing any property, more so that an investment opportunity offers a great deal of financial and portfolio growth.
+The bottom line is, that purchasing any property, more so that an investment opportunity, offers a great deal of financial and portfolio growth.
 It can also be said that investment property can help you establish a healthy credit score and relationship with your financial provider.